comit-network/RFCs/RFC-002-SWAP.md

 Optional reason why the request was declined.

 ##### `value`
 A human readable reason.
-In Lowercase ascii, hyphen separated.
+In lower case hyphen separated ASCII.

-See the [registry](./registry-RFC-002.md) for possible values.
+See the [registry](./registry-RFC-002.md#reason) for possible values.
 A protocol may define further available reasons.

 ##### `parameters`
-Parameters are optionals hints on what inputs, if changed, may lead the request to be accepted.
+Parameters are optionals hints on which request headers, if changed, may lead a request to be accepted.

-The aim is for the request receiver to hint the sender on the values that it would accept for the swap.
+This allows the Receiver to hint the Sender on an exchange it may accept.

 The following hints are supported:
 - `alpha_asset`
 - `beta_asset`